 The main attraction at this Festival is of course, the flowers!
 Hence the name right?!
 I personally think the main attraction for every Epcot festival is the food, but what do I know.
 (It really is always about the food).
 Throughout all of Epcot, you can see beautiful topiaries of your favorite characters as well as bright and beautiful flowers everywhere!
 Such a gorgeous sight to see and really pictures don’t do it justice.
 But I took like two million too many, so here is a small sampling of some of our favorites!

 The food here is set up just like the Food and Wine Festival as there are booths throughout the World Showcase with various menu items.
 This is a great use of snack credits if you’re using the Disney Dining Plan as some of these are a little higher priced.
 Just look for the little DDP notation on the menus!
 Better yet, many of the dishes are shareable with kids.
 So you save a little money and still get to try a variety of foods!
 Check out our Favorite Foods at the Festival!

 Another fun thing Epcot has for the kids at this festival is a special Kidcot Garden Stop Field Guide to take around the World Showcase and get your autographs!
 Each page has fun info about flowers and a place for the respective country to sign off on.
 We love Kidcot Stops anyway because its such a fun interaction and we thought this was a fun addition to the Festival.
 And best of all, its free!
 Can’t get mad about a free souvenir.
 Just pick one up at any Kidcot Stop.

 During the Epcot International Flower and Garden Festival there are several tours you can take!
 The Behind the Seeds Tour is a regular tour that is always offered at Epcot and takes you behind the scenes at The Land Pavilion.
-Honestly this is one tour I’ve been wanting to do for a while and I just haven’t!
+During flower and Garden they even point out the different plants that helped contribute to the foods and topiaries.
+So cool!